 Whether it be for mobile communications systems, embedded computers or handheld devices, heat pipes and vapor chambers incorporated into our custom designed heat sinks can dramatically improve thermal performance, even in severely cramped enclosures.
 When compared to solid metal heat sink designs, custom two-phase heat sinks can offer temperature improvements at the semiconductor interface (T-case) as high as 30-50%, allowing engineers to increase processor computational speed while meeting system level thermal goals.

-The examples below illustrate how heat pipes and vapor chambers can be used in custom heat sinks for space constrained environments.
+The examples below illustrate how heat pipes and vapor chambers can be used in space constrained environments.

-Vapor chamber and heat pipe custom heat sink designs have proven effective for both military and industrial applications where electronics are exposed to rugged conditions – from extreme temperatures and wet or dusty environments, to situations where components are subject to repeated shock or exposure to corrosive substances.
+Vapor chamber and heat pipe designs have proven effective for both military and industrial applications where electronics are exposed to rugged conditions – from extreme temperatures and wet or dusty environments, to situations where components are subject to repeated shock or exposure to corrosive substances.

 Heat sinks using two-phase devices can withstand repeated freeze/thaw cycles, are designed to perform well with changes to orientation and operate effectively in high ambient temperatures.
 Celsia works with both packaging and thermal engineering teams to ensure the highest level of efficiency and survivability for both commercial grade and rugged electronics in harsh environment applications.

-The examples below illustrate how two-phase devices can be used in custom heat sinks for rugged environments.
+The examples below illustrate how two-phase devices can be used in rugged environments.

 Heat Sinks for High Heat / High Heat Flux Devices